kcpatra45/kcpatra45.github.io/research.md

 ---

 I am broadly interested in observational astronomy.
 I have authored papers on supernova explosions, tidal orbital decay of exoplanets, supernova cosmology, stellar evolution and galaxy clusters.
-Currently, I work on measuring polarized light from transient events like supernova explosions and tidal disruption events.
+Currently, I work with [Alex Filippenko](https://astro.berkeley.edu/people/alex-filippenko/) on measuring polarized light from transient events like supernova explosions and tidal disruption events.
 In the past, my work led to the first detection of a hot Jupiter spiraling in to the host star due to tidal orbital decay.
 Below are some more details about my current and past work.

 ### Spectropolarimetry (specpol)